 If a business card offers cash back, that money will likely go right back into the business.
 Perhaps the idea is that with the miles version of the card, you’re more likely to use the rewards from the card for travel, something fun, etc. That way it feels more like a reward than just cash back to go back towards the business.

 There’s not a perfect business credit card for everyone, though I think for someone just looking for no strings attached cash back, the Capital One® Spark® Cash for Business is tough to beat.
-The card has a generous welcome bonus, very reasonable annual fee (which is waived the first year), and offers a straightforward 2% cash back.
+The card has a very reasonable annual fee, and offers a straightforward 2% cash back.
 While another card could make sense if you spend a lot in specific categories, this is tough to beat for the average consumer, in my opinion.